scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

     -   Type3 fonts that set colour/grey didn't work
     -   Printing at 140pt tried printing 4 glyphs across although there was only room for 3
-    -   At install tell pkg-config the verson of fontforge
+    -   At install tell pkg-config the verson of websharpstudios

 -   3-Dec-2004
     -   If a cff file contained unencoded glyphs then ff would crash